CSIRO-enviro-informatics/aao-ont/function-responsibility.md

 | Energy policy | Resources, Energy and Tourism | 2008-05-01 | 2010-03-07 |
 | ... | ... | ... | ... |

-The sequence of responsibility for Legislation can be computed using this SPARQL query:
+A sequence of responsibility for Legislation can be computed using this SPARQL query:
 ```
 SELECT ?act ?dept ?begin ?end
 WHERE {